Series: House of Cards (US)

 Welcome to Washington...

 ] There are two kinds of pain.
 The sort of pain that makes you strong, or useless pain.
 The sort of pain that's only suffering.
-I have no patience for useless things. [snaps the dog's neck]
+I have no patience for useless things.
+[Kills the dog

 House of Cards provides examples of the following tropes: